mysqljs/mysql/Readme.md

   * `length` - a number of the field length, as given by the database.

-The `next` argument is a `function` that, when called, will return the default type conversaion for the given field.
+The `next` argument is a `function` that, when called, will return the default type conversion for the given field.

 When getting the field data, the following helper methods are present on the `field` object: